mikecokina/puppet-warp/README.rst

 Demo
 ====

-The packge puppet-warp is comming with live demo.
+The package puppet-warp is coming with live demo.
 To open lived demo, use following code.

 .. code-block:: python